California Department of Forestry and Fire Protection: Operational units

 Operational units are organizations designed to address fire suppression over a geographic area.
 They vary widely in size and terrain.

 For example, Lassen-Modoc-Plumas Operational Unit encompasses three rural counties and consists of eight fire stations, one Helitack Base, three conservation camps and an inmate firefighter training center.
 Fire suppression resources include 13 front-line fire engines, 1 helicopter, 3 bulldozers and 14 inmate fire crews.
 The unit shares an interagency emergency command center with federal agencies including the US Forest Service, National Park Service, and the Bureau of Land Management.
 An interagency center contributes to economies of scale, supports cooperation, and lends itself to a more seamless operation.
 The area has fragmented jurisdictions across a large rural area along the Nevada and Oregon state lines.

-Riverside Operational Unit by itself is one of the largest fire departments in the nation, with 95 fire stations and about 230 pieces of equipment.
-The Riverside Operational Unit operates the Riverside County Fire Department under contract as well operates eighteen city fire departments and one community services district fire department.
-Nine of these stations belong to the state, with rest owned by the respective local government entity.
+The Riverside Operational Unit (RRU) by itself would be considered one of the largest fire departments in the nation, with 95 fire stations and approximately 230 pieces of equipment.
+The Riverside Operational Unit operates as the Riverside County Fire Department under contract with Riverside County, as well as eighteen municipal fire departments and one community services district fire department.
+Nine of the stations in Riverside County belong to the state, while the rest are owned by their respective local government entity.
 The unit operates its own emergency command center in Perris.
-Terrain served includes urban and suburban areas of the Inland Empire and communities in the metropolitan Palm Springs area.
-The area includes forested mountains, the Colorado River basin, the Mojave Desert and Interstate 10.
+Terrain served includes urban and suburban areas of the Inland Empire and the desert communities in the metropolitan Palm Springs area.
+The area includes forested mountains, dry scrub forest, chaparral, agricultural land, the Colorado River basin, the Colorado Desert, the Mojave Desert, and Interstate 10 from the Los Angeles Metropolitan area to the Arizona state line.

-The counties of Marin (MRN), Kern (KRN), Santa Barbara (SBC), Ventura (VNC), Los Angeles (LAC) and Orange (ORC) are paid by CAL FIRE to provide fire protection to state responsibility areas within those counties rather than CAL FIRE providing direct fire protection, and are commonly known as the "Contract Counties".
+The counties of Marin (MRN), Kern (KRN), Santa Barbara (SBC), Ventura (VNC), Los Angeles (LAC) and Orange (ORC) have an agreement with the state to provide fire protection for state responsibility areas within those counties rather than CAL FIRE providing direct fire protection, and are commonly known as the "Contract Counties".